The Heritage Bee Company Workshops & Events

 Many say beekeeping is an art, and a solitary pursuit.
 While this is indeed true, we also believe it’s important to stay connected, share knowledge and support one another.
 Plus, perhaps learn a thing or two.
 Here are some events we are attending, hosting, or may be of interest to you.
 Come join us and meet other like-minded beeks!

-Join a group of chemical-free beekeepers based in Dufferin County.
+Join a group of natural beekeepers based in Dufferin County.
 We meet the first Sunday of every month from 1:00 pm to 3:00 pm.
 Visit www.beenaturacaretakers.com or Facebook for more information.
 All are welcome–from new beekeepers to hobbyists to veteran beeks.
 First meeting is complimentary.

 Our members are from Collingwood, Creemore, Toronto, Orangeville, Mississauga, Shelbourne, Meaford, New Tecumseh and other surrounding areas.

 Visit: www.beenaturalcaretakers.com to learn more or RSVP to a meeting

 Location: DUFFERIN COUNTY MUSEUM – The Historic Corbetton Church

 We look to the past; to the pioneers, the originals, to understand where Dufferin County began.
 We study the lives of the first settlers because they are the heroes of our County.
 They built roads, businesses, and families.
 They were resilient.

 Dufferin County has grown and changed…but one things remains: the pioneering spirit.